scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 ![](./fig/layers_folder_location.png)

 Note that each *.csv* file within the `layers` folder has a specific format that the Toolbox expects and requires.
 Comma separated value files (*.csv* files) can be opened with text editor software, or will open by default by Microsoft Excel or similar software.
-Open a `layers/*.csv` file: note the unique region identifier (*rgn_id*) with a single associated *score* or *value*, and that the data are presented in ‘long format’ with minimal columns.
+Open a `layers/*.csv` file: note the unique region identifier (*rgn_id*) with a single associated *score* or *value*, and that the data are presented in <U+2018>long format<U+2019> with minimal columns.
 Please see the section on *Formatting Data for the Toolbox* for further details and instructions.

 ### *conf* folder